 End of the Napa Valley Day Trip

 Our Napa Valley day trip ends at V. Sattui.
 We have to start driving back to San Francisco to get there in time.
-The day was great fun and I’m happy we did this.
-We saw and learned a great deal and we know there is a lot we didn’t see.
+The day out here was fantastic and I’m happy we decided to spend one of our San Francisco days here.
+We saw and learned a great deal and know the valley offers a lot more we didn’t see.

-If some time in the future there’s a chance to visit the Napa Valley again I would like to stay longer, visit more winerie, enjoy small restaurants in the towns – and try one or two of the hot springs that exist in the area.
+If I some time in the future will visit San Francisco again I would like to return to Napa Valley as well.
+I would drive around again, visit more wineries and try one of the hot springs that exist in the area.

-If you want to read more on the Napa Valley here’s the official website: Visit Napa Valley
+If you want to read more on Napa Valley this is the official valley website: Visit Napa Valley

 If you are traveling in California these posts might also interest you: